A Multi-Faceted Study of Nematic Order Reconstruction in Microfluidic Channels: Introduction

-We validate our asymptotics and confirm the existence of OR-type solutions for passive and active nematodynamics (with non-constant pressure and flow), with extensive numerical experiments, for large and small values of $L^*$.
-In both settings, we find OR-type solutions for all values of $L^*$, with mutually orthogonal Dirichlet conditions for $\theta$ on the channel surfaces.
+We validate our asymptotics for passive and active nematodynamics (with non-constant pressure and flow), with extensive numerical experiments, for large and small values of $L^*$.
+In both settings, we find OR-type solutions for all values of $L^*$, with mutually orthogonal Dirichlet conditions for $\theta$ on the channel walls.
 OR-type solutions are stable for large $L^*$, and unstable for small $L^*$.
-In fact, we observe multiple unstable OR-type solutions for small values of $L^*$, highlighting the ubiquity of these singular solutions.
-Our asymptotic expansions serve as excellent initial conditions for numerically computing different branches of OR-type solutions, characterised by different jumps in $\theta$ across the singular lines, and the asymptotics agree well with the numerics.
-We conclude that OR-type solutions are generic for certain classes of phenomenological models, and whilst they are only observed for specific boundary conditions and they are only stable in certain geometries, unstable OR-type solutions can be stabilised by external controls and can certainly play a key role in switching and dynamical phenomena.
+In fact, we observe multiple unstable OR-type solutions for small values of $L^*$.
+Our asymptotic expansions serve as excellent initial conditions for numerically computing different branches of OR-type solutions, characterised by different jumps in $\theta$ , and the numerics agree well with the asymptotics.
+We speculate that unstable OR-type solutions can potentially be stabilised by external controls and thus, play a role in switching and dynamical phenomena.

 The paper is organised as follows.
-In section \ref{sec:theory}, we describe the Beris-Edwards model, our geometry and the boundary conditions.
+In section \ref{sec:theory}, we describe the Beris-Edwards model, our channel geometry and the imposed boundary conditions.
 In section \ref{sec:constant-pressure-flow}, we study flows with constant velocity and pressure, and identify conditions which allow and disallow OR solutions, in terms of the boundary conditions.
-In section \ref{sec:passive+active}, we compute asymptotic expansions for OR-type solutions with passive and active nematic flows for small $L^*$/large channel widths, providing explicit limiting profiles in these cases.
-We then supplement our analysis with detailed numerical experiments, to assess the accuracy of the asymptotics, as well as illustrate the plethora of OR-type solutions in non-equilibrium scenarios along with their non-OR counterparts.
-Some brief conclusions and future perspectives are given in section \ref{sec:conclusions}.
+In section \ref{sec:passive+active}, we compute asymptotic expansions for OR-type solutions with passive and active nematic flows for small $L^*$ or large channel widths, providing explicit limiting profiles in these cases.
+We then supplement our analysis with detailed numerical experiments, followed by some brief conclusions and future perspectives in section \ref{sec:conclusions}.